|Harrison Moretz 莫承華,

 His personable and detailed approach in teaching is highly appreciated by many of our students.

-Zhu, Yuming is a very passionate and well-known artist in the Greater Seattle area.
-He participated in the “Five Thoughts of Asian Art” program that was offered through the Seattle Art Museum and KCTS Channel Nine.
-He teaches Chinese painting and calligraphy in Seattle and Bellevue.
-He also teaches workshops throughout the US.
+Yuming Zhu is a very passionate and well-known artist in the Greater Seattle area.
+Originally from Shanghai, China he began studying painting under master artists at age 10.
+He participated in the “Five Thoughts of Asian Art” program that was offered through the Seattle Art Museum and KCTS Channel 9.

 Sichuan University – Professor